-Jetta SE and higher trims come standard with all that gear, while SELs add adaptive cruise control with stop-and-go, automatic high-beam LED projector headlights, and active lane control.
+Jetta SE and higher trims, as well as all GLIs, come standard with all that gear, while SELs add adaptive cruise control with stop-and-go, automatic high-beam LED projector headlights, and active lane control.

 The IIHS said that the Jetta earns "Good" marks in all of its instrumented crash tests, but its headlights aren't up to snuff.
 As a result, it's not Top Safety Pick-rated.

 The 2019 VW Jetta offers a good value and benefits from an extensive warranty.

 The 2019 VW Jetta does not want for features or value, that’s for sure.
 We give it two points above average—one for its wide feature set and another for its impressive warranty.

 In our eyes, it rates a 7 out of 10 for its standard and optional equipment (read more about how we rate cars).

 The gateway to the lineup is the Jetta S, which is incidentally the only trim with a 6-speed manual transmission.
 It’s outfitted with cloth upholstery, a 6.5-inch touchscreen for infotainment that’s Apple- and Android-compatible, LED headlights, alloy wheels, and a steering wheel with audio controls.
 The 8-speed automatic runs $800 extra, while a worthwhile $450 Driver Assistance package adds automatic emergency braking, blind-spot monitors, and rear cross-traffic alerts.